IBM FlashSystem A9000 and A9000R Architecture and Implementation (Version 12.3.2)

 This IBM® Redbooks publication presents the architecture, design, concepts, and technology that are used in IBM FlashSystem® A9000 and IBM FlashSystem A9000R.

-Comprehensive data reduction capabilities, including inline deduplication and a new compression engine, help lower total cost of ownership, and a highly intuitive user interface simplifies management.
-FlashSystem A9000 and FlashSystem A9000R transform technology infrastructure into business innovation.
+Comprehensive data reduction capabilities, including inline deduplication and a powerful compression engine, help lower total cost of ownership.

 This publication is intended for those individuals who need to plan, install, tailor, and configure FlashSystem A9000 and FlashSystem A9000R.

-For detailed information about configuration, management, and replication functions and their usage, see the following publications:
+For detailed information about configuration, management, host attachment, and replication functions and their usage, see the following publications:

 Table of contents